Everest Base Camp Height, Trek Difficulty and Problems

 - Altitude chart

 Everest Base Camp offers you the spectacular mountain views and friendliness of its inhabitants.
-Standing in the foot of Mount Everest has been the dream destination for many people across the globe.
-Mount Everest peak being the world’s tallest mountain; it attracts hundreds of thousands of tourists yearly.
+As well as Standing in the foot of Mount Everest has been the dream destination for many people across the globe.
+Mount Everest peak also being the world’s tallest mountain; it attracts hundreds of thousands of tourists yearly.
 Whether it be realizing the wilderness adventure mountaineering or for sheer joy in life, anyone can travel to the Everest region.
 Mount Everest Base Camp height is 17,600 ft and is situated at the altitude of 5,380 meters.
 Every journey starts with a dream.
 Everyone wants to do things that give them excitement, as well as adventure.

 This classic Everest trek through the Khumbu valley offers more than just a walking holiday; it is for many a pilgrimage to the bottom of the highest mountain in the world.